Valt the Wonder Deer: Season 2

 After peace and harmony has been restored to the Five Lands, Valt starts to miss his friends even though they're a portal away from him.
 His vacation however is cut short by more monsters suddenly arriving called the Nanomites; dark, flying swarm of bugs that can turn anything into an enemy.
 Valt reassembles the guardians to protect the Five Lands, but unbeknownst to him, Da-Ming and his bride are controlling the bugs, and they want to regain their throne.

 Season 3

-When Valt and his friends left, Kem was all alone until he saw an amulet of darkness.
-Kem puts on the dark amulet and he became the Lord of Darkness and turned Da-Ming, Mungo, and Drusilla into stone.
-He wants to destroy the Five Lands and take over the world.
-Valt and his friends relays that Kem is in danger.
-So they start their journey to the Land of Darkness and save their friend before it's too late.

-Season 4

-When the seven friends are in the protect crystal for many years, then everything changed when the army of dark deer broke the crystal.
-The lord of the dark deer chained Valt and Valanteen with the collars of chain to stay together.
-But then they were saved by Miko the bunny warrior and their friends.
-She tells them about a Dark Deer named Marcus has been free from the amulet and unleashed the army of dark deer.
-They must find their way back and save the Five Lands.
+Valt receives his father's powers and becomes the Protector of the Five Lands.
+He is then tricked by Da-Ming into opening the gate to Porcelain Mountain and unleashes a great evil.
+While trying to battle a Shadow Monster, he realizes his powers are gone, and he has no memory of unleashing that evil.